noi-techpark/bdp-commons/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-These are *just general guidelines*, for specific details, refer to the `README.md` file in each folder, or if missing, get an idea of how it works from the `infrastructure/Jenkinsfile*` files.
+These are *just general guidelines*, for specific details, refer to the `README.md` file in each folder.

 ### Prerequisites